belfastkeyboard/CHeap/README.md

 - Deque

 ## Ranges Library

-Very WIP.
+Ranges provide a lightweight abstraction for working with sequences.
+A range is a begin-end pair of iterators.
+Ranges allow algorithms to operate on data without needing access to the container.

 ## To do:
 - [x] implement iterators
 - [x] implement ranges
 - [x] implement iterator based list and forward lists
 - [ ] implement spans
 - [ ] separate list and forward list implementations, forward list is meant to be more memory efficient, it currently is not
-- [ ] before_begin iterator for forward list
+- [ ] add before_begin iterator for forward list
 - [ ] transform and filter functions
 - [ ] storing pointers
     - storing items as pointers is not intuitive